Chemical Water Treatment for Cooling Towers

 Upon completion of the cleaning phase, the next step is passivation, which is a process designed to render component surfaces unreactive through the application of chemicals.
 There are different passivates designed for different cooling tower systems.
 Your Chardon Labs technician has the expertise to recommend the best cooling tower chemical treatment for your needs.

-Our Cooling Tower Chemical Treatment Services Also Include Heat Exchangers
+Our Cooling Tower Water Treatment Services Also Include Heat Exchangers

 A cooling tower’s heat exchanger allows heat to flow through a material, usually a stainless steel plate or copper tube, from the hot side to the cool side.
 Scale, typically in the form of calcium carbonate, can accumulate on the surface of the exchanger and act as an insulator that reduces its efficiency.